charliecalvert/CloudNotes/Assignments/React/JestExpressAddressSimple.md

 ## Define a function called getFile {#define-getnine}

-We declare an arrow function function in our component called **queryFoo**.
+We declare an arrow function function in our component called **elfQuery**.
 Inside it, we call **setData**.
 In **setData** we call **setState**.
 The **setState** call can take an object literal defining the new state.
 It updates the state and causes the Component to refresh/re-render.
 More specifically, it causes the render method to be called by React.

 ```javascript
 setData = (json) => {